Unsupervised Automata Learning via Discrete Optimization: Problem Formulation

-However, a DFA constructed this way suffers from two main issues making it unsuitable as an interpretable anomaly detector.
-On the one hand it overfits the sample $\sample$ and thus poorly generalizes to unseen data.
-On the other hand it becomes rather large, hindering interpretability in the sense of Occam's razor.
-To overcome these issues we propose an algorithm which not only constructs a DFA fulfilling the given bounds, but also constructs a DFA of minimal size (if one exists).
-However, by requiring minimality the problem becomes computationally hard.
+However, a DFA constructed this way will generally be unsuitable for applications such as anomaly detection as it suffers from two main issues.
+On the one hand, by design, it overfits the sample $\sample$ and thus poorly generalizes to unseen data.
+On the other hand, it becomes rather large, hindering interpretability in the sense of Occam's razor.
+To overcome these issues, we propose an algorithm that constructs a DFA of \emph{minimal size} fulfilling the given bounds (if one exists).
+By requiring minimality, however, the problem becomes computationally hard.
+In fact, it can be shown that the problem of whether there exists a DFA with $n$ states for Problem \ref{problem:1} is \NP-complete.